zsustar/splunk_hec_handler/README.md

 ![Dictionary log record representation in Splunk](https://github.com/vavarachen/splunk_http_handler/blob/master/resources/dict_record.png)

-5. If log record (dict) does not contains a '_time' field,  one is added with the value set to current time.
+5. If log record (dict) does not contains a 'time' field,  one is added with the value set to current time.

 # Examples